Another novel of intrigue from Stefan Vučak!

 Dr. Morrison, a successful businessman producing advanced solar panels, receives a call from a Broadway jeweler, advising him that a rare item has come onto the market.
 A mineral collector, Morrison is intrigued by the crystal’s properties.
 Suspecting that it might be more than it appears, he puts in a winning bid.

 In charge of China’s foreign intelligence network, the Second Bureau, General Tsai Teping is infuriated that his bid failed.
 He initiates an operation in the United States to confront Dr. Morrison and secure the device using whatever means necessary.
 Alerted to these activities, the Israeli government authorizes a Mossad mission to retrieve the crystal, which might possibly control the world’s computer industry.
+For the involved, it is merely a simple exercise of legitimate power.

 The American administration becomes aware of the device and foreign agents attempting to retrieve it, resulting in an inevitable collision of international interests.
 Hounded by government officials, his wife kidnapped and shot, having lost interest in a glorious future, Morrison must somehow put together the shattered pieces of his life as the great powers stand on the brink of conflict.

-A political drama so real, it will make you wonder if it isn’t already happening.
+Legitimate Power is drama so real, it will make you wonder if it isn’t already happening.

 It kept me turning the pages, and that’s what matters in the end.
 Highly recommended for readers who enjoy intrigue and thrills on an international level.